antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Incident-Response.md

 >
 ## Scenario

 E-Corp is a company that manufactures rare earth metals for government and non-government clients.
 Sunny, an SOC analyst in the company received an intelligence report that informs her about an attacker group **APT28** might be trying to attack organisations similar to E-Corp.
-For this task I need to act on this intelligence identifying the groups "digital fingerprints" using the **MITRE ATT%CK** framework to see if they have been successful in breaching E-Corp's manufacturing data.
+For this task I need to act on this intelligence identifying the groups "digital fingerprints" using the **MITRE ATT&CK** framework to see if they have been successful in breaching E-Corp's manufacturing data.

-> **NOTE** : in a real world scenario this would be called a **Threat-Informed Defence** where companies look for what current adversary groups are up to before an attack takes place.
+> **NOTE** : in a real world scenario this would be called a **Threat-Informed Defence** where company's look for what current adversary groups are up to before an attack takes place.
 Making their company a less attractive target.

 ## APT28 Adversary Playbook